felipecruz91/spinner/README.md

 ## Introduction

-Serverless function built with [OpenFaaS](https://www.openfaas.com/) to spin new servers on Hetzner Cloud.
+Serverless functions built with [OpenFaaS](https://www.openfaas.com/) to spin new servers on Hetzner Cloud and shut them down automatically when they are unutilized.

 [![asciicast](https://asciinema.org/a/381485.svg)](https://asciinema.org/a/381485)